akshita001/MachineLearningSolution/README.md

 ### SOLUTION - Please go to my interactive notebook here for complete solution and approach.

-### Source of dataset taken from here - https://www.kaggle.com/pavlofesenko/titanic-extended
+### SOURCE OF DATASET taken from here - https://www.kaggle.com/pavlofesenko/titanic-extended

 - Dataset Dictionary is captured below
   - We have given 3 files : full data, train and test data